channainfo/xmengo/server/README.md

 npm run test:cov
 ```

+## Core Attributes

+- User profiles for matching in a dating app, you want a combination of demographic, personality, interest, and behavioral attributes.
+- Physical appearance and fashion style can enhance both visual appeal and filtering in a dating app, especially when done respectfully and inclusively (Make sure to provide inclusive, non-judgmental options, and allow users to skip or prefer not to say).

+## Optional Design Notes

+- Privacy controls: let users hide or customize visibility of sensitive fields.
+- AI/vision enhancements: you could auto-suggest tags (like clothing style or hair type) from uploaded photos — just ensure it’s opt-in and transparent.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.